rocky3xr/docs/_build/html/_sources/masternodes/masternodes_finishingtouches/index.rst.txt

 Finishing Touches
 =================

+This section is intended for MasterNode users that want to configure the following:

 .. toctree::
    :maxdepth: 1

+   configuringssh.rst
+   disablepasswordlogins_mn.rst
    logrotate.rst
    hotwalletautostart.rst

-This section is intended for MasterNode users that want to configure the following:

-	* Automatic log rotation to prevent the log files from filling up the Linux VPS hard drive.
-If you do not occassionally clean up the log files then your Linux VPS hard drive will eventually fill up and the server will crash.
-Completing the steps in this section will configure your Linux VPS to automatically clean up the logs every 30 days, rather than having to do it manually.
-This is a necessary step for anyone running a MasterNode.

-	* Automatic restart of the MasterNode Hot wallet in the event that the Linux VPS is rebooted.
-This is an extremely useful feature to ensure that your MasterNode Hot wallet will start up automatically when the Linux VPS is rebooted.